sudorook/rtxi.github.io/_posts/docs/tutorials/2015-04-17-porting-to-rtxi-v2.md

 layout: post
 ---

-RTXI v{{ site.rtxi_version }} introduced many changes over the v1.4 release.
-Most of these changes should have a limited impact on your modules, but even in that case, you will need to make some edits to your code to port it to
+RTXI v2.1 introduced many changes over the v1.4 release.
+Most of these changes should have a limited impact on your modules, but even in that case, you will need to make some edits to your code to port it to v2.1.
-{{ site.rtxi_version }}.
 This tutorial will focus on some common changes that should cover most use-cases.
 The changes mostly have to do with:

 1. Upgrading from Qt3 to Qt5
 2. Upgrading Qwt5 to Qwt6